Oliver Popplewell: Personal life

 Popplewell's father was a civil servant.
 He was the father of four sons, the eldest of whom is the former Cambridge University and Somerset cricketer and now solicitor, Nigel Popplewell, and another of whom, Sir Andrew Popplewell, is now a Lord Justice of Appeal.

 A widower, Sir Oliver married Dame Elizabeth Gloster in March 2008.
-He was the godfather of Stephen Fry, and the grandfather of Anna Popplewell and Lulu Popplewell.
+He was the godfather of Sir Stephen Fry, and the grandfather of Anna Popplewell and Lulu Popplewell.

 Popplewell died on 6 June 2024, at the age of 96.

 Education

-Popplewell went to Charterhouse School as a scholar, where he played cricket with Peter May and future politician Jim Prior, and after spending two years of National Service in the Royal Navy, he went to Queens' College, Cambridge as an exhibitioner.
+Popplewell went to Charterhouse School as a scholar, where he played cricket with Peter May and future politician Jim Prior, and after spending two years of National Service in the Royal Navy, he went to Queens' College, Cambridge, as an exhibitioner.
 He was awarded a BA degree in 1950 and an LL.B. in 1951.

-In 2003, Popplewell became one of the oldest mature students at the University of Oxford when he started reading Philosophy, Politics and Economics at Harris Manchester College.
+In 2003, Popplewell became one of the oldest mature students at the University of Oxford when he started reading Philosophy, Politics and Economics (PPE) at Harris Manchester College.